levantrungits/data-science-cheat-sheets/fastapi-mongodb/README.md

 ## Extensive FastAPI with MongoDB

 ### 1. FastAPI
-(Since FastAPI uses [Starlette](https://www.starlette.io/) framework for the web requests, we have to install an ASGI server as well)
+Since FastAPI uses [Starlette](https://www.starlette.io/) framework for the web requests, we have to install an [ASGI](https://asgi.readthedocs.io/en/latest/)(Asynchronous Server Gateway Interface) server as well

 ```
 pip install uvicorn